 The CIMS-GB criteria were developed through a true consensus-based process with the help of a nine-member technical committee that included representatives from all segments of the cleaning industry.
 The technical committee was primarily responsible for identifying proposed requirements and developing a draft set of criteria, which were then made available for full public review and feedback.

-criteria further substantiates CIMS as a valuable prequalification tool for building owners and facility managers.
+The Standard’s new Green Building criteria further substantiates CIMS as a valuable prequalification tool for building owners and facility managers.
 By hiring CIMS-GB-certified cleaning contractors, the facility-management community can ensure that its cleaning providers are companies of excellence that can also help them achieve LEED-EB: O&M points.
-Green Building

 CIMS applies to management, operations, performance systems, and processes.
 Compliance with the Standard demonstrates that an organization is structured to deliver consistent, quality services designed to meet the customer’s needs and expectations.
 It sets forth processes, procedures, and supporting documentation proven to be characteristic of customer-driven organizations.
 Given that CIMS is nonprescriptive, each organization has the flexibility to choose the most effective ways in which to meet its requirements.

 The Standard was created through a true consensus-based process that brought together representatives of the cleaning, facilities-management, and purchasing communities.
 In total, more than 100,000 constituents were represented in the process, which included a full peer review and was administered by ISSA and the American Institute for Cleaning Sciences.